Shareholders leaving the business but remaining as shareholders

-Shares held by any leaver cannot be compulsorily acquired unless the articles and or shareholders’ agreement provides for this.
-This rule applies to any shareholder leaving for reason.
-The problem is if the company only adopted standard articles it will not be able to force the transfer of shares and the leaver remains a shareholder.
+Shares held by any leaver cannot be compulsorily acquired unless the articles and or shareholder agreement provides for this.
+This rule applies to any shareholder leaving for any reason.
+If a company has only adopted standard articles it will not be able to force the transfer of shares and the leaver remains a shareholder.

-Drawing on our experience of advising private companies and their shareholders over many years we explain what can be achieved where the company is lacking in power.
+Drawing on our experience of advising private companies and their shareholders over many years we explain what can be achieved to avoid an aggrieved shareholder who is no longer actively in the business retaining his or her shares.

 Amending the articles